 Dr. Clifford Trump became president on August 12, 1985.
 Under his leadership the community of Spearfish and the University sought and received joint approval to construct a shared facility for recreation and health.
 The Donald E. Young Sports and Fitness Center is a landmark for the University and provides an ongoing linkage between the needs of our host town and the students.

 As the 1990s approached, Black Hills State College was recognized officially as Black Hills State University.
 While still maintaining our mission of preparing educators for South Dakota, the university now served the populace with majors in the areas of Business & Technology and Arts & Sciences.

 Black Hills State University is now an institution comprised of 123 acres of land overlooking the city of Spearfish.
 Twenty-one main buildings, serve the students and 132 full-time faculty members.
-Three colleges — the College of Business and Natural Resources, the College of Education and Behavioral Sciences, and the College of Liberal Arts — offer 72 degree programs: four at the associate degree level, five at the master’s level and 63 baccalaureate degree programs.
+Three colleges — the College of Business and Natural Resources, the College of Education and Behavioral Sciences, and the College of Liberal Arts — offer 75 degree programs: five at the associate degree level, seven at the master’s level and 63 baccalaureate degree programs.
 Our distance education offerings are growing each year, reaching more of our place-bound South Dakota residents.
 Innovation in research has more than quadrupled the grant funding received by faculty members at this institution, as each year they bring new interests and energy to the campus.

 As BHSU moves decisively into the 21st Century, our original mission of service to South Dakota and the provision of a quality education remain intact.
 New ventures do not dim our original commitment to educating the citizens of our region.
 Our students perform at or above the national average on all measures of competencies, both general and content area-specific.
 We are proud of the institution, our history, and our legacy of dedicated faculty, staff, and students.